c3lingo/c3lingo-interpreter-unit/README.md

 ### VU Meter
 When searching for VU meter circuits, many use the LM3916 LED bar graph driver, which already has the right scaling built in.
-But this chip is obsolete and not produced any more, so we designed our own chain of comperators to drive a set of LEDs.
+But this chip is obsolete and not produced any more, so we designed our own chain of comparators to drive a set of LEDs.